 More of the old section, here I am facing the history and genealogy room behind the doors.

 On a Saturday afternoon, we were the only ones there.
-The genealogy section was packed with books, and has very little, if any free space for additional items.
+The genealogy section was packed with books and had very little if any free space for additional items.